Physical Activity and Health in Islington

 Find out:

-- The considerable benefits of physical activity for physical and mental health and other benefits
+• The benefits of physical activity for physical and mental health and other benefits

 The leaflet to the right, Physical Activity in Islington, has information about physical activity: its benefits, the offer in Islington, and how to get started.